-Corequisites: PPS 1114, CHM 2104, and MAT 1304 or MATH 183 or higher level mathematics course
+Corequisites: PPS 1114, CHM 2104, and MAT 2213 or higher level mathematics course

 Introduction to typical layout of chemical manufacturing plants.
 Includes basic manufacturing operations, process terminology, and function and description of equipment utilized in these industries.
 Focus on principles that drive process dynamics.
 NOTE: This course may be transferable toward a limited number of associate and baccalaureate degrees.
 Contact advisor for information regarding transferability.